zerochaos/zerochaos.github.io/_posts/2019-1-21-the-twelve-factor-app.md

 A widely accepted methodology for constructing modern applications is the [Twelve-Factor Application](https://12factor.net).
 It describes a set of principles and practices that developers follow to construct applications optimized for modern cloud environments.
 Special attention is given to portability across environments and declarative automation.

-While applicable to any web applicaion, many practitioners consider it as a solid foundation for building cloud-native apps.
+While applicable to any web application, many practitioners consider it as a solid foundation for building cloud-native apps.
 Systems built upon these principles can deploy and scale rapidly and add features to react quickly to market changes.

 ## The Twelve-Factor Methodology